Bengal monitor

-The Bengal monitor (Varanus bengalensis), also called Indian monitor, is a species of monitor lizard distributed widely in the Indian subcontinent and parts of Southeast Asia and West Asia.
+The Bengal monitor (Varanus bengalensis), also called common Indian monitor, is a species of monitor lizard distributed widely in the Indian subcontinent and parts of Southeast Asia and West Asia.

 Taxonomy

 The populations of monitors in India and Sri Lanka differ in the scalation from those of Myanmar; these populations were once considered subspecies of the Bengal monitor, but are now considered two species within the V. bengalensis species complex.
 What was once the nominate subspecies, V. bengalensis, is found west of Myanmar, while the clouded monitor (V. nebulosus) is found to the east.
 Clouded monitors can be differentiated by the presence of a series of enlarged scales in the supraocular region.
 The number of ventral scales varies, decreasing from 108 in the west to 75 in the east (Java).